hemanthrajmecs-lab/hemanthrajmecs-lab/README.md

 ## About Me

-- Data Engineer with 5+ years building production pipelines on GCP
+- Data Engineer with experience in building production pipelines on GCP
 - Currently working in insurance data engineering at State Farm
 - Interested in AI-augmented data platforms and real-time streaming